-In the past two meetings, SLSA has taken a close look at how we use concepts of time and mind to regulate our relation to the world.
-For SLSA 2019, we want to turn our attention towards embodied and experimental practices that engage with a world out of balance.
-We are especially interested in speculative and experimental engagements that take place at the margins of art, science, and literature.
+In the past two meetings, SLSA has taken a close look at how we use concepts of time and mind to regulate our relationship to the world.
+For SLSA 2019, we want to turn our attention towards practices that engage with a world out of balance.
+We are especially interested in creative, speculative, embodied, and other experimental engagements that take place at the margins of art, science, and literature.

 A few of the concerns we imagine might be addressed at SLSA 2019 include: